pachyderm/rfcs/triggers.md

 ## Pachctl
-Most of the important changes are in the pipelines spec so those won't require pachctl changes, but we will have to add trigger specific commands.
-The only really interesting one is `create trigger` `inspect` `delete` and `list` should all be fairly obvious except maybe figuring out which fields to display in `list`, but there aren't many fields so the answer is probably just all of them.
-For `create trigger` I'm imagining something like this:
+Most of the important changes are in the pipelines spec so those won't require pachctl changes, but we should add triggers to `create branch` so that users can create them manually if they want.
+I'm thinking the syntax would look like
+this:

 ```
-# staging triggers master every 1G of data
+# input triggers when master has 1G of new data
-pachctl create trigger repo@staging repo@master --size 1G
+pachctl create branch repo@input --trigger-on master --size 1G
-# staging triggers master every day
+# input triggers daily (if master has a new commit)
+pachctl create trigger repo@input repo@master --trigger-on master --cron "@daily"
+# input triggers when master has 1G of new data or daily (if there's a new commit)
-pachctl create trigger repo@staging repo@master --cron "@daily"
+pachctl create trigger repo@input repo@master --trigger-on master --size 1G --cron "@daily"
 ```

-This doesn't give users a way to create a trigger with multiple conditions, I think trying to squeeze that into the cli might be more trouble than it's worth.
-Although if the implementor wishes to try they're welcome to.
-It should be a very rare use case so I think it may make sense to provide a `-f` flag where one can specify the trigger as json similar to a pipeline spec.